 Every Forex trader has one strategy they like to use.
 One of the most popular methods used is Supply & Demand, but many traders get confused between the concepts of Supply and Demand and Support and Resistance.

 Now, what is the difference between those concepts?
 Support and resistance are levels or lines in which prices were already determined, while supply and demand are fresh levels or zones in which prices are not determined.

 In the following article, we will expand on the topic.
 We also provide a video with examples so to clarify the explanation even further.

-These two zones are often the most critical levels on the chart and, probably the best levels to trade after they are created.
-These are levels which hold a huge amount of unfilled orders.
+These two zones are often the most critical levels on the chart and probably the best levels to trade after they are created.
+These are levels that hold a huge amount of unfilled orders.